 K. English Requirements

-- Entering freshman and sophomore students with a score between 500 and 549 on the EEE, or its equivalent in TOEFL, must take ENG009 Remedial English, (0 cr), ENG101 Academic English I, (3 cr), and ENG102 Academic English II, (3 cr) before the sophomore-level English courses.
+- Entering freshman and sophomore students with a score between 500 and 549 on the EEE or its equivalent on the TOEFL must take ENG009 Remedial English (0 cr.), ENG101 Academic English I (3 cr.), and ENG102 Academic English II (3 cr.) before taking the sophomore-level English courses.

-- Entering freshman and sophomore students with a score between 550 and 599 on the EEE, or its equivalent in TOEFL, must take 6 credits of English (ENG101 Academic English I, and ENG102 Academic English II), before taking the sophomore-level English courses.
+- Entering freshman and sophomore students with a score between 550 and 599 on the EEE or its equivalent on the TOEFL must take 6 credits of English (ENG101 Academic English I and ENG102 Academic English II) before taking the sophomore-level English courses.

-- Entering freshmen and sophomores with a score between 600 and 649 on the EEE, or its equivalent in TOEFL, must take 3 credits of English (ENG102 Academic English II), before taking the sophomore-level English courses.
+- Entering freshmen and sophomores with a score between 600 and 649 on the EEE or its equivalent on the TOEFL must take 3 credits of English (ENG102 Academic English II) before taking the sophomore-level English courses.

-- Entering freshmen and sophomores with a score of 650 or higher on the EEE, or its equivalent in TOEFL, can take sophomore-level English courses directly.
+- Entering freshmen and sophomores with a score of 650 or higher on the EEE or its equivalent on the TOEFL may take sophomore-level English courses directly.

 1. Attendance Regulations